ShpendKe/ShpendKe/blog/2025-12-08-deploy-multiple-tenants/index.md

 <img src={require("./multitenant_deploy.png").default} alt="Deploy to multiple Entra ID tenants with Azure DevOps" />

-The solution is to use a **multitenant app registration** that can authenticate across multiple Entra ID tenants.
+The solution is to use a **multi-tenant app registration** that can authenticate across multiple Entra ID tenants.
 Here's how it works:

-1. Create a multitenant app registration in your primary tenant (home tenant)
+1. Create a multi-tenant app registration in your primary tenant (home tenant)
 2. Create service principals in each target tenant (Non-Prod, Prod)
 3. Assign appropriate permissions to each service principal
 4. Use the same app registration credentials to deploy to all tenants